dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 **Part 4:** Find the HOM dip.

 In this step you simply watch the coincidence couts as you scan the fiber delay arm with the interferometer.
 Move slowly!
 Remember that the bandwidth of your source leads to a small spatial overlap window where you will see an effect (related directly to your single-photon interference measurements).

+Here is a video moving in and out of the HOM dip for reference.

+<iframe src="https://drive.google.com/file/d/1aPtqVy__lI1VMfzs_hoZC9tu7Hwfaz7j/preview" width="640" height="480" allow="autoplay"></iframe>

 **AIs** (1) What is the spatial length over which you see the HOM dip?
 (2) How strong is the dip as a percentage of total coincidences when not overlapped?
 Why might this contrast not be 100 percent?
 (3) Be sure to read the section in the text extending this approach to perform N=2 NOON-state interferometry and be sure to complete the post-lab questions.
 The experiences gained in this measurement should help inform your answers there with regard to engineering challenges to such approaches.